 Make cross-functional collaboration a core tenet of your discovery process.
 Invite team members from other departments into your brainstorming and feedback sessions.
 This approach not only leads to a more well-rounded product but also helps get ahead of any employee resistance when it’s time to launch.
 When everyone feels heard, they become advocates for the product’s success.

-Forgetting to Iterate Based on Feedback
+Pitfall #4: Failing to Iterate on Feedback

 Discovery isn’t a one-and-done activity.
 It’s a continuous loop of learning, building, and measuring.
 A common pitfall is to gather user feedback on a prototype and then fail to act on it, either due to tight deadlines or an attachment to the original idea.
 This defeats the entire purpose of validation.
 The feedback you receive is gold, telling you exactly what you need to adjust.